Trump Slams NFL And Jemele Hill Following ESPN Suspension

 With Jemele Hill at the mike, it is no wonder ESPN ratings have "tanked," in fact, tanked so badly it is the talk of the industry!— Donald J. Trump (@realDonaldTrump) October 10, 2017

-Sports, politics and perceptions of patriotism collided once again when President Trump tweeted early Tuesday about ESPN's "SportsCenter" host Jemele Hill, suggesting she is the reason for the networks's poor ratings.
+Sports, politics and perceptions of patriotism collided once again when President Trump tweeted early Tuesday about ESPN's SportsCenter host Jemele Hill, suggesting she is the reason for the network's poor ratings.
 Hill was suspended a day earlier for comments about the ongoing national anthem protests.

 Trump also went after what the NFL pays in taxes, tweeting, "Why is the NFL getting massive tax breaks while at the same time disrespecting our Anthem, Flag and Country?
 Change tax law!"